Table of Contents

 Typically, doctors that have a high percentage of patients paying cash see better collections overall and improved retention.
 We attribute this to patients being more personally invested in their health (paying out of pocket) and committed.

-Maybe after looking through this survey, you want to take things to the next level and make a bigger impact in your community: helping more sick and suffering people and doing what you love.
+Maybe after looking through this Upper Cervical Practice Survey, you want to take things to the next level and make a bigger impact in your community: helping more sick and suffering people and doing what you love.
 In Dr. Bill Davis’ book, “Upper Cervical Practice Mastery” you’ll learn about the rock-solid foundation the top UC doctors in the world have in common that drives their success, as well as the biggest (and dumbest) mistakes to avoid when starting and building an Upper Cervical Practice.
-Upper Cervical Practice Mastery is a comprehensive UC practice success manual that helps you achieve prosperity and abundance in your life and practice even if you’re starting from zero.
+Upper Cervical Practice Mastery is a comprehensive UC practice success manual that helps you achieve prosperity and abundance in your life and practice even if you're starting from zero.
 Learn more and grab your copy by clicking here.
 Enjoy and may 2019 be your best year ever!